-This isn't surprising considering the band's army of almost 30 million rabid Twitter followers — actually known as the "ARMY" — who obsessively focus on the minutiae of the BTS phenomenon by sharing concert videos, snapshot from a rehearsal or recording, or a celebrated band selfie.
+Beyond the music, the K-pop band is an astonishing social media phenomenon, with their over 16 million Twitter followers — actually known as the "ARMY" — who obsessively focus on the minutiae of the BTS phenomenon by sharing concert videos, snapshots from a rehearsal or recording, or a celebrated band selfie.

 In January, social media monitor Google Facts noted that that the boy band's Twitter account drives more traffic on the social network than all of Donald Trump's tweets via his various handles.
 According to Bloomberg, the K-pop sensation has been tweeted more than Justin Bieber or Ellen DeGeneres, who are also social media powerhouses.